ANNUAL EASTER SUNRISE SERVICES

 IS IT PERMISSABLE TO MAKE A DONATION TO HELP COVER EXPENSES?

 We will bestow multiple blessings upon you if your can help us make the Holy Trinity Wilderness Cathedral a permanent reality.
 Any help you can give, if only the equivalent of a widow's mite will be profoundly appreciated.
 (All donations are income tax deductible.
-Universal Ethician Church is a 501c3 Church.)
+Russell Ministries is a 501c3 public charitable religious foundation.)

 PLEASE COME ALL YE FAITHFUL.